bge-barcoding/BGEE/README.md

        --cpus-per-task=16 \
        --mem=8G
 ```
-- Inside this allocation, you can launch Snakemake normally:
+- Inside this allocation, you can launch Snakemake within an interactive session with srun:
 ```
-./snakemake_run.sh
+srun ./snakemake_run.sh
 ```
 - To detach from the screen session (disconnect but keep it running): `Ctrl + A + D`
 - To reconnect again: `screen -r [SESSION_NAME]`